 Psilocybin seems to briefly reorganize the brain.

 Psilocybin binds to a receptor in the brain for serotonin, and that's thought to cause many of its sensory distortions.
 Yet along with hallucinations and mood changes, people who take psilocybin often describe an abstract, dreamlike sense of "expanded consciousness."
 And in recent years, technology like functional magnetic resonance imaging (fMRI) has shed light on what this looks like inside the brain.

-In a 2014 study, for example, researchers scanned the brains of 15 volunteers after giving them psilocybin.
+In one study, for example, researchers scanned the brains of 15 volunteers after giving them psilocybin.
 Activity spiked in the brain network linked to emotional thinking, with simultaneous activity in different areas like the hippocampus and anterior cingulate cortex.
 (This pattern resembles fMRI scans of people who are dreaming, the researchers noted.)
 At the same time, activity became less organized in the brain network linked with high-level thinking and the sense of self.

 Another fMRI study found a "dramatic change" in brain organization, linking psilocybin with a temporary flurry of neural connections that don't normally exist.
 "We find that the psychedelic state is associated with a less constrained and more intercommunicative mode of brain function," the authors wrote, "which is consistent with descriptions of the nature of consciousness in the psychedelic state."

 Additionally, a team of researchers from the University of South Florida discovered that psilocybin can also bind itself to receptors that stimulate healing.
 Therefore, it's believed psilocybin repairs and grows brain cells, which could prove beneficial to those who suffer from depression or other mental health problems.

 Openness is a personality trait linked to creativity and divergent thinking.
 (Photo: Andy Arthur [CC BY 2.0]/Flickr)